stormasm/spanish/log/log26.md

 - lo único que sé
 - lo único que sé es que tengo este momento - All I know is that I have this moment.

 ---

+- todo lo que puedas comer - all that you can eat

+---